skagankose/ada_fall_2017/index.md

 *Figure 13: Evolution of coal and gas technology*

 As the other sector, fossil energy had an increase in research from 2013 to 2015.
 However, it decreases in 2016.
-We can expect the trend to contimue in that direction.
+We can expect the trend to continue in that direction.

 <a id='patents_nuclear'></a>
 ![Image](img/patents_nuclear.png)

 *Figure 14: Evolution of nuclear technology*

 The number of patents for nuclear energy also blew up in from 2013 to 2016.
-Even the nuclear catastrophe that occured in Fukushima didn't change the number of patent applications in that area.
+Even the nuclear catastrophe that occurred in Fukushima didn't change the number of patent applications in that area.

 ### Comparison between renewable energy vs coal and gas technologies